Discover the best hikes in Chile’s Lake and Volcano District!

 The Christmas Crater is a pyroclastic cone of the Lonquimay Volcano located in the Malalcahuello National Reserve.
 It was formed during the volcanic eruption on December 25 of 1988, and reaches a height of 190 meters from its base.

 The hike to the crater is not technical; but you’ll do require mountain gear to climb it in winter as it is covered in snow.
-However, in summer (from November to Early April), the trekking doesn’t require any gear.
+However, in summer (from November to Early April), the hike doesn’t require any gear.

 From the top, you can enjoy a panoramic view over the foothills of the Lonquimay Volcano.
 In addition to the lava field, extended araucarias tree forests, along with view over the Tolhuaca and the Callaqui Volcanoes.